 You will need: two of the following cards (4cm by 3cm) for each child (eight cards per child) – an outline of a large loaf and grapes, three apples, two open hands, five circles piled together; four small bowls

 Stick one card visibly on each bowl and place them around the room.
-Mix up all the cards putting them on a tray.
+Mix up all the cards, putting them on a tray.
 Explain the meaning of each card.
 The challenge is to sort all the cards, one by one, into the correct bowls.
 Once you have finished, congratulate everyone and wonder what all the cards mean.

 BIBLE STORY – 10 mins